What the hell is going on in the United States?

 Also see this wikipedia article for information about the Linux Counter Project.
 On the 10th of september in 2011, we also were "slashdotted".
 See this article here.

-One thing about the development itself: We are always talking in the "we" and "our" format, but actually only one person is developing, maintaining and leading this project: Alexander Löhner
+One thing about the development itself: We are always talking in the "we" and "our" format, but actually only one person is developing, maintaining and leading this project: Christin Löhner

 If you really want to help me with this project and you're dreaming in php classes and methods, please contact me and I would be glad to welcome you in my team and give you direct access to the repository.